Main Line Spine Health Letter Logo

 One common back pain progression begins with age-related degeneration of the spine.
 Spondylosis is a broad term that encompasses different types of spine degeneration.

 “Over time, spondylosis in the lower back can cause lumbar spinal stenosis,” says Farzad Karkvandeian, DO.
-Dr. Karkvandeian is a doctor at the Philadelphia region’s Main Line Spine physiatry medical practice.
+Dr. Karkvandeian is a doctor at the Philadelphia region’s Main Line Spine medical practice.

 He continued, “The mild procedure can relieve lumbar spinal stenosis back pain for some patients who don’t respond to traditional conservative treatments.”